Noraxx1/Nimling/README.md

 # What's done?

 Right now, there aren't many exercises, but the core of Nimlings is complete.
-You can check it out at: [nimlings.nim](https://github.com/Noraxx1/Nimling/blob/main/src/ nimlings.nim) or you can see how much exercises are done at the top of this page.
+You can check it out at: [nimlings.nim](https://github.com/Noraxx1/Nimling/blob/main/src/ nimlings.nim) or you can see how many exercises are done at the top of this page.